 SW Site 2: SW 6th & Washington – Free Speech Park (1913)

-Soapbox orators were active throughout Portland in the early months of 1913 as part of an International Workers of the World (IWW) free speech campaign.
+Soapbox orators were active throughout Portland in the early months of 1913 as part of an Industrial Workers of the World (IWW) free speech campaign.
 This was one of their favorite speaking locations.
 Local governments sought to block IWW efforts at organizing workers where they found them, including city streets.
 One way they did this was to declare public speaking on street corners illegal.
 That was what happened in Portland, where the newly elected mayor ordered an end to all public speaking except at religious meetings.

 The IWW responded to such restrictions by encouraging their members to travel to those cities limiting free speech, set up soapboxes, and begin talking, often by reading the First Amendment of the Constitution.
 If speakers were arrested, others would take their place.
 Many times, government officials, faced with jails full to capacity, would rescind their prohibitions.
 IWW activists challenged the Portland law, and many were arrested, including Dr. Marie Equi.

 SW Site 3: 68 SW Alder – Unemployed Council Headquarters (1934)